sunnysidedenver/swpc_27day/README.md

 Other tolerances for transformation of quantitative data into qualitative should be considered as well.
 These tolerances may not be the same during all parts of the solar cycle.

-Heidke skill score may also be useful.
+Heidke skill score may also be useful if these forecasts can be compared against a more accurate reference model.
 This analysis compares the forecast against the long term average, which the daily forecasts outpeform, on average.
-A more accurate model could be trained based on solar input parameters.
-The [ADAPT model](https://gong.nso.edu/adapt/sift/adapt_f10_forecast.txt) could also be evaluated, and if determiend to be more consistently accurate, it could inform the Heidke skill score, or even replace the manual forecast process all together.
+A more accurate model could be trained based on solar input parameters and/or the [ADAPT model](https://gong.nso.edu/adapt/sift/adapt_f10_forecast.txt) could also be evaluated, and if determiend to be more consistently accurate, it could serve as a reference for skill score calculation.
+If it is significantly better ADAPT could even replace the manual forecast process all together.

 Finally, this project remains a work in progress.
 More work should be done to subset the data by years and create additional visualizations.
 This work will springboard the analysis of 27-day Kp forecasts, also found in the Weekly.